ernesvold/SMACK/README.md

 A window should open and you will see a simulation running in real time.
 The setup simulates the rings of Saturn and uses a local shearing sheet approximation.
 Have a look at the other examples too and you will quickly get an impression of what REBOUND can do.

 If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
 Then simply modify `problem.c` and `Makefile` accordingly.

+SMACK examples are available in examples/smack/ and are run the same way.

 ### How to install GLUT ###
 The OpenGL Utility Toolkit (GLUT) comes pre-installed as a framework on Mac OSX.
 If you are working on another operating system, you might have to install GLUT yourself if you see an error message such as `error: GL/glut.h: No such file or directory`.
 On Debian and Ubuntu, simply make sure the `freeglut3-dev` package is installed.
 If glut is not available in your package manager, go to http://freeglut.sourceforge.net/ download the latest version, configure it with `./configure` and compile it with `make`.
 Finally install the library and header files with `make install`.